MTVU: MTVU Woodie Awards

 MTVU formerly broadcast its own semi-annual awards show, the MTV Woodies, which it states recognizes "the music voted best by college students."
 Previous winners have included 2005's Death Cab for Cutie, Motion City Soundtrack, and The Afters; 2006 winners include Thirty Seconds to Mars, Plain White T's, mewithoutYou, The Subways and Gnarls Barkley.
 The 2006 ceremony was also notable for the altercation of Elijah Wood and Scott from the music blog Stereogum with Jared Leto.
 The 2008 awards had a huge fan voting for the Best Music On Campus award, where The Bride Wore Black won the award and Chasing Arrows came in right behind.
 Winners at the 2008 Woodie Awards included Paramore and There for Tomorrow.
 Winners at the 2009 Woodie Awards included Green Day, Kings of Leon, Matt & Kim, NeverShoutNever, Tech N9ne and Hotel of the Laughing Tree.
-Winners at the 2014 Woodie Awards include Beyoncé, Drake, Ed Sheeran, and Skrillex.
-Fall Out Boy will become the first inductees at "Hall of Wood" at the 2015 Woodie Awards.
+Winners at the 2014 Woodie Awards included Beyoncé, Drake, Ed Sheeran, and Skrillex.
+Fall Out Boy became the first inductees at "Hall of Wood" at the 2015 Woodie Awards.
 They had won the Streaming Woodie award for "Grand Theft Autumn" at the first ceremony in 2004.